AzureDevOps3/duffney.github.io/_drafts/2017-03-01-Configure-HTTPS-DSC-PullServerPSv5.md

 {% endhighlight %}

-### Authoring the Pull Server Client DSC Configuration [explain Configuration names replaced node name specific configslpkow]
+### Authoring the Pull Server Client DSC Configuration

 The next step is to write the DSC configurations you want the clients of the pull server to pull down.
 The configuration I'm using installs the windowsfeature web-server as well as creates a folder at the root of C: called Globmantics.
 The last thing it does is create a virtual directory in IIS with a physical path of the folder created at C:\Globomantics.
 Creating the virtual directory requires the external DSC resource _xWebAdministration_, which I previsouly downloaded.
 After you run the configuration you also need to generate a checksum for that configuration as outlines in step 3.1 shown above.
 Luckily enough there is a cmdlet that will do this for you called `New-DscChecksum`, all you need to do is provide the path of the mof document and it will generate a checksum for you.
 Once the mof document and checksum are generated it's now time to publish them to the pull server.